dylanljones/pyrekordbox/docs/source/installation.md

 ## Installing SQLCipher

 Unlocking the new Rekordbox 6 `master.db` database file requires [SQLCipher][sqlcipher].
-Pyrekordbox makes no attempt to download/install SQLCipher, as it is a pure Python package - whereas the SQLCipher/sqlcipher3 installation is platform-dependent and can not be installed easily via ``pip``.
+Pyrekordbox tries to install pre-built wheels with included sqlcipher binaries via the [sqlcipher3-wheels] package.
+If this fails, it can be installed manually following the instructions below.

 [sqlcipher3] can either be built with the system [SQLCipher][sqlcipher] or built against a statically linked amalgamation of the SQLite3 source code.